Change the sound output settings on Mac

 Stop sound output: Select the Mute checkbox.

-Show a volume control in the menu bar: Select the “Show volume in menu bar” checkbox so you can turn the volume up or down from anywhere.
+Show a volume control in the menu bar: Select the “Show Sound in menu bar” checkbox so you can turn the volume up or down from anywhere.
 You can use the dropdown menu to choose whether to show Sound in the menu bar only all the time or only when it’s active.

 To set a separate volume for alert sounds, click Sound Effects.

 Depending on your Mac and the devices you use, you may be able to set other volume options using the Audio MIDI Setup app.